 Lexapro or Escitalopram acts by increasing the activity of serotonin, a naturally available chemical in the body.
 Serotonin modulates several human behavioral processes and responses such as mood, perception, memory, anger, aggression, fear, stress, addiction, and sexual interests.
 Lexapro produces antidepressant activity by working on some parts of the central nervous system.
-The drug may also affect other body systems, leading to concerns about its use during pregnancy (2).
+The drug may also affect other body systems, leading to concerns about its use for maternal health (2).

 What Are The Potential Risks Of Taking Lexapro During Pregnancy?

-The limited research on Escitalopram use during pregnancy suggests that the drug may not increase the risk of congenital malformations but may slightly increase the risk of low birth weight (3).
+The limited research on Escitalopram use during pregnancy suggests that the drug may not increase the risk of birth defects or congenital malformationsiX Structures or functions that develop abnormally during fetal life but may slightly affect fetal development and increase the risk of low birth weight of the fetus (3).
 Other scientific studies suggest certain risks with taking antidepressants, including SSRIs such as Lexapro, during pregnancy.

 - In 2016, researchers found an increased risk of miscarriage with antidepressants use in the first trimester of pregnancy (4).

 - A review published in 2019 stated that exposure to antidepressants, such as SSRIs, in the third trimester of pregnancy may be associated with seizures in newborns (5).